The following factors may increase your risk of peptic ulcer disease (PUD):

 - A family history of ulcers.
 More than 20% of people with peptic ulcers also have a family history of the problem.

 - Increased age.
 Studies show that peptic ulcers occur more commonly in the elderly.
 This is true for both sexes and is most probably linked to the use of NSAIDs (e.g. for treating chronic pain and arthritis).

 This risk increases significantly in people over the age of 65 years with arthritis who use low doses of aspirin.
 Taking a low dose of aspirin is also associated with increased risk in the following situations:

 - Current use of NSAIDs, acid-suppressive agents or oral steroids

 Note that H. pylori eradication prior to the long-term use of NSAIDs is associated with a decrease in peptic ulceration.

 - Overweight and obesity.
 Research shows that visceral fat (fat stored in the abdominal area) can disrupt the normal functioning of the protective lining of the stomach and duodenum, causing inflammation and, potentially, ulceration.

-- Smoking increases acid secretion and the risk of complications arising from ulcers, such as bleeding, obstruction and perforation of the stomach.
+- Smoking and, potentially, excessive alcohol use.
+Heavy smokers are more likely to develop duodenal ulcers than non-smokers.
+Smoking increases acid secretion and the risk of complications arising from ulcers, such as bleeding, obstruction and perforation of the stomach.